AARP and the United Nations

 International Affairs Issue Brief

 Older people across the world are living longer and more productive lives and their contributions are making them a recognized and significant resource to their societies and economies.
 AARP's international activity works to strengthen that trend by identifying and sharing the best ideas and practices on key policy issues that would help people live longer, healthier, more financially secure and productive lives.
 In pursuit of these goals, AARP has developed relationships with a number of international governing bodies such as the United Nations (UN) to help build a cohesive voice among nations in the dialogue on global aging.
-In fact, AARP has been involved with the UN for over 35 years, and been represented at the UN in New York through dedicated staff and volunteers since 1985.
-AARP has worked with the United Nations for over 35 years.
+In fact, AARP has been involved with the UN for over 35 years, and has been represented at the UN in New York through dedicated staff and volunteers since 1985.
 AARP works in partnership with the UN Programme on Ageing, government representatives, and non-governmental organizations.

 AARP's work at the United Nations